0xPolygonMiden/miden-base/docs/introduction/welcome.md

 # Polygon Miden

-Polygon Miden is a zero-knowledge rollup with high-throughput and private applications.
+Polygon Miden is a zero-knowledge rollup for private, high-throughput applications.

 It is a modular execution layer that extends Ethereum's capabilities using powerful features such as parallel transaction execution and client-side proving.